 I’ll get into that hopefully in another episode.
-And then step two, so you gotta stop the bleeding though, so stop rescuing women and preferably not committing into long-term relationship anymore for the time being.
+And then step two, so you got to stop the bleeding though, so stop rescuing women and preferably not committing into long-term relationship anymore for the time being.

 And then the second is to put yourself first.
-You do that through travelling alone, treating yourself to things that you’ve been putting off, and it includes physical challenge, it includes meditation.
+You do that through traveling alone, treating yourself to things that you’ve been putting off, and it includes physical challenge, it includes meditation.